Dr. Hoell presented on: Flash Drought

 Middle and High School: CIRES' HEART Force program has created an entire curriculum on natural hazard resilience, with drought as one of the foci.
 Recommended activities:

-- Middle School Colorado Drought Lesson: Activity 2 is meant to be run as a jigsaw, but students could dive into any of the stations using pages 3-9 of the Drought MS Student Handout, available as a google doc and pdf, found under the Teaching Materials section.
+- Middle School Drought Lesson: Activity 2 is meant to be run as a jigsaw, but students could dive into any of the stations using pages 3-9 of the Drought MS Student Handout, available as a google doc and pdf, found under the Teaching Materials section.

-- High School Colorado Drought Lesson: In this lesson, students become drought monitor scientists, and are challenged to assess factors that contribute to drought and identify drought conditions.
+- High School Drought Lesson: In this lesson, students become drought monitor scientists, and are challenged to assess factors that contribute to drought and identify drought conditions.
 Students also investigate drought resilience strategies.

 High School: In this EarthLab's Lab on drought, When Precipitation Patterns Change, students develop a definition of drought and set up a hands-on demonstration to understand the role of soil moisture in drought.